The local-first network scanner

 One-click network scan

 Point it at your Wi-Fi or LAN and hit scan.
-A fast, read-only TCP-connect sweep finds every responding device in seconds and keeps the list fresh on every rescan — no setup, no agents, no router login.
+A fast, read-only TCP-connect sweep finds every responding device in seconds and keeps the list fresh on every rescan.
+It needs no setup, no agents, no router login.

 🧬